NordicWayInterchange/interchange/GLOSSARY.md

 Onboard API to communicate with the interchange in order to create Subscriptions, Capabilities or Deliveries.

 ## Common name
-Common name is the internal name of the user of the system.
+A Common name is the internal name of the user of the system.

 ## Capability
 A Capability is like a schema for a data stream.
 It declares what the headers of messages on one or more data streams